Wizbirrrd/Wizbird_Opencv-/README.md

 Just give it a try.
 Build my first repository and code something.
 ## How to install OpenCV
 1. Installing pip and numpy.
-2. Enter'cmd'(using 'win' + 'R'), write 'pip install opencv-python.
+2. Enter'cmd'(using 'win' + 'R'), write 'pip install opencv-python'.
 3. Over.